AI in recruitment software won’t replace recruiters, but will make them more effective

 The technology could benefit any recruiter who gets too many applications to be able to interact with everyone.
 Of course, technology cannot yet fully imitate a human conversation.
 This is why in many cases the company cannot solely use AI for their recruitment.

-- Use AI for online interviews
+- Use AI within recruitment software for online interviews

 Online interviews via video conferencing are becoming more popular because of their convenience and effectiveness.
 They can now be improved by using AI algorithms that can analyse the choice of words, language and facial expressions of candidates in order to assess their emotions and identify their main personality traits.